 Please note that the Symbol field in the Market Symbols table is a property of the symbol, so it cannot be changed directly in the table.
-If you want to change the symbol label, double-click on the symbol to open the Symbol Properties window.
+If you want to change the symbol label, double-click on the symbol or click the Properties button to open the Symbol Properties window.
 Similarly, the Available Dates field is informational only; it shows the available dates in the price data file.
 To change the date range for building or evaluating strategies, use the date/calendar controls.